hogaur/hogaur.github.io/_posts/2020-11-06-learning-clojure.markdown

 * There are separate directories for `src` and `test` unlike `golang`
 * A very special `project.clj` file.

 That's a pretty good folder structure that Leiningen scaffolds for you.
-Lets understand what are different parts of a typical Clojure app first.
+Let's understand what are different parts of a typical Clojure app first.
 * The `resources` directory is for assets like `config.edn` etc.
 * The `src` folder is where the Code goes.
 * The `test` folder is where the tests go.